Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-logfile/README.md

 * **A pool spawning in bursts is counted, not reported.** `seems busy (you may need to increase pm.start_servers...)` is written on every maintenance tick for as long as the pressure lasts, so roughly once a second, and only once the spawn rate has doubled its way to 8.
 A traffic peak therefore leaves a run of them behind and then silence.
 Filtering them away would throw the tuning signal out with the noise, so they are counted against `--spawn-pressure-warning` over `--lookback` instead.
 The same holds for requests that ran into `request_slowlog_timeout` or `request_terminate_timeout`.
 * **What is genuinely broken keeps its own state.** A worker that died on a signal, a pool that reached `pm.max_children` and the emergency reload raise their state whatever the levels are set to, because those are the three the level alone does not tell apart from an ordinary warning.
 * **The application's own error log is a different file.** The RHEL family ships `php_admin_value[error_log] = /var/log/php-fpm/www-error.log` in the default pool, which sends PHP's own messages there in PHP's own format instead of into the file this check reads.
 Point the generic [logfile](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/logfile.md) check at that file if you want the application's errors monitored too.
 * **The window spans the last rotation.** logrotate moves the old file aside (`error.log.1`, `error.log-20260828`, then `.gz`) and PHP-FPM starts a fresh one, so a check reading the live file alone would report a healthy PHP-FPM an hour after it failed to start.
-The most recent rotated file is therefore read along with the live one, gzip, xz and bzip2 included, and the summary says how many files the window spans.
+The most recent rotated file is therefore read along with the live one, gzip, xz and bzip2 included, and the first fact names the files it read.
 A rotator told to compress with something else, or to move its output to another directory, is out of reach; an event older than one rotation is too.
 * **A reload counts as a startup as well.** PHP-FPM reloads by re-executing its master process, so a reload shows up under both counters.
 * The check reads a window of the log on every run and reports what that window holds, rather than only what is new.
 The summary names how many lines that window holds, because everything else is counted within it: right after logrotate the window is a single line, and a run reporting no startup at all is then telling the truth about that one line rather than about the day.
 That is what makes the startup, reload and shutdown counts meaningful, and it means an event keeps being reported until it leaves the window or the service is acknowledged (see `--icinga-callback`).
 * Reading the error log needs root or sudo.
 The RHEL family installs it as `root:root` mode `0600`.